btcnyc/classes/docs/topics/vibe-coding-101/00-getting-started/lesson.md

 Now let's make it live:

 1. Ask the AI: "Please give me the terminal commands to commit and push these changes.
+Be direct and opinionated.
 I will paste them in myself."
 2. Click the **Insert into terminal** button (or copy the commands)
 3. Press **Enter** in the terminal to run them
 4. Go back to your repository on GitHub